AbrSergey/Easy-Posting/readme.md

 The main foucus areas for my projects are always simple and intuitive designs.
-When i sat down and started working on this, i challenged myself to come up with a solution that even the freshest of programmers would understand how to use.
+When i sat down and started working on this, i challenged myself to come up with a solution that even the freshest of programmers could understand how to use.
 I'm not saying that i have completed this, but i think that the approach i've chosen is at least in the right direction.
 I've also tried to come up with a 'language' for the post-writing, as this project is aimed for being simplified (but comprehensive enough for most usage).
 There not a lot of syntax yet, but i've tried to create the source-code so that adding more syntax is easy.